-- b.
-Use media and Parliamentary lobbying to gain London's fair share of the investment in police numbers promised by the Government and also to argue for: - i. at least 600 officers in the first year to be deployed to front-line policing to maximise visibility in our communities. - ii. boroughs to be included as core partners in planning changes to the police estate. - iii. stable resourcing of MPS Safeguarding hubs. - c.
-Conclude negotiations with Government, MOPAC and the National Probation Service to lock in co-commissioning between Probation and boroughs of London's local community rehabilitation services. - d.
-Lobby to ensure that MOPAC commits to maintain in real terms all local crime reduction funding for 2021 -25 and make proposals for future bidding rounds to be simplified, better meeting local needs, and taking an area-based approach.
+- a.
+Use media and Parliamentary lobbying to gain London's fair share of the investment in police numbers promised by the Government and also to argue for: - at least 600 officers in the first year to be deployed to front-line policing to maximise visibility in our communities. - ii. boroughs to be included as core partners in planning changes to the police estate. - iii. stable resourcing of MPS Safeguarding hubs. - b.
+Conclude negotiations with Government, MOPAC and the National Probation Service to lock in co-commissioning between Probation and boroughs of London's local community rehabilitation services. - c.
+Lobby to ensure that MOPAC commits to maintain in real terms all local crime reduction funding for 2021 -25 and make proposals for future bidding rounds to be simplified, better meeting local needs, and taking an area-based approach. - d.
+Develop a practical pan-London project to address the causes of inequality within the Criminal Justice System, including unfair outcomes (disproportionately affecting communities) - supported by targeted early intervention.